-In the case of the Transaction, title to the assets is transferred, in the case of English and Welsh mortgage loans by means of an equitable assignment or a declaration of trust in respect of the Scottish mortgage loans.
+In the case of the Transaction, title to the assets is transferred by means of an equitable or beneficial assignment.

-The legal opinions from Allen & Overy LLP and Shepherd and Wedderburn LLP confirm that an equitable assignment of the beneficial interest meets the definition of "true sale" outlined above.
+The legal opinions from Hogan Lovells International LLP and Shepherd and Wedderburn LLP collectively confirm that an equitable assignment of the beneficial interest meets the definition of "true sale" outlined above.

-In the case of Accord Mortgages Limited, a mortgage company situated in the United Kingdom, the COMI is considered the United Kingdom.
+In the case of Volkswagen Financial Services (UK) Limited, a finance company situated in the United Kingdom, the COMI is considered the United Kingdom.
 United Kingdom insolvency law provides for clawback in the cases of preferences and transactions at an undervalue and require the insolvency officer to prove that case.
 Therefore, and as confirmed by the Opinions, the transfer is not, in our opinion, subject to "severe clawback".